| Barron's The Trader: An Unhappy New Year As Stocks Retreat

 and interest-rate futures contracts didn't register much concern or build in additional

 expectations of rate increases beyond the next few Fed meetings.
-The swiftness

 of the downside equity move in the first half of the week more likely reflected